W-David-Porter/acim/src/text/4-the-illusions-of-the-ego/vi-the-rewards-of-god/index.md

 ²The results will convince you increasingly that this choice is the only sane one you can make.
 ³No one who learns from experience that one choice brings peace and joy while another brings chaos and disaster needs additional convincing.
 ⁴Learning through rewards is more effective than learning through pain, because pain is an ego illusion, and can never induce more than a temporary effect.
-⁵The rewards of God, however, are immediately recognised as eternal.
+⁵The rewards of God, however, are immediately recognized as eternal.
 ⁶Since this recognition is made by you and not the ego, the recognition itself establishes that you and your ego cannot be identical.
 ⁷You may believe that you have already accepted this difference, but you are by no means convinced as yet.
 ⁸The fact that you believe you must escape from the ego shows this; but you cannot escape from the ego by humbling it or controlling it or punishing it.